-Since the beginning of 2021, the CIPHE has received over 40 complaints from the public regarding plumbers who are non-members.
-This is almost the number of complaints received in the whole of last year!
+By the end of April 2021, the CIPHE had received over 45 complaints from the public regarding plumbers who are non-members.
+This is more than the number of complaints received in the whole of last year!
 As the CIPHE can only help with issues connected to its members, it’s unsurprising that those complaining are disappointed when they find no support can be provided.
-In these cases, the Institute advises the consumer to contact the Citizens Advice Consumer Helpline on 03454 040506 and gives further informationon how to find a professional tradesperson in the future.
+In these cases, the Institute advises the consumer to contact the Citizens Advice Consumer Helpline on 03454 040506 and gives further information on how to find a professional tradesperson in the future.

 While many complaints arise because of poor communication and are easily resolved, in between the usual issues there are some real tales of woe.
 Unfortunately, a minority of rogue traders operating in the industry persists, but it must be emphasised that the majority of tradespeople are hardworking professionals.

 In this blog we are going to cover the dos and don’ts of employing a tradesperson, so you can be confident in your choice of installer.